torvalds/linux/Documentation/process/code-of-conduct-interpretation.rst

 Maintainers should be willing to help when problems occur, and work with others in the community when needed.
-Do not be afraid to reach out to the TAB or other maintainers if you're uncertain how to handle situations that come up.
+Do not be afraid to reach out to the Technical Advisory Board (TAB) or other maintainers if you're uncertain how to handle situations that come up.
 It will not be considered a violation report unless you want it to be.
 If you are uncertain about approaching the TAB or any other maintainers, please reach out to our conflict mediator, Mishi Choudhary <mishi@linux.com>.

 In the end, "be kind to each other" is really what the end goal is for everybody.
 We know everyone is human and we all fail at times, but the